 You may have heard the term functional fitness but are unsure what it is and how it differs from bodybuilding and cardio.
 This guide provides concrete benefits, exercises, and tips so you can start performing functional fitness in your home gym.

-Beyond this article, you can deep dive with the Functional Fitness eBook included as part of the FitPak.
+Beyond this article, you can deep dive into the “Top 11 Best Functional Fitness Equipment for Your Home Gym”.

 What is Functional Fitness?